 As the nation’s largest think tank dedicated exclusively to government performance, The Performance Institute works closely with government agencies to develop and implement meaningful performance measures for nearly every operational function and mission area.
-Through its work, The Institute has established and refined a proven methodology for measuring government performance: The Logic Model.
+Through its work, the Institute has established and refined a proven methodology for measuring government performance: the Logic Model.

 The Government Performance Logic Model

-The Logic Model
+The Logic Model V

 The SMART Performance Measurement Criteria: Measures that are Meaningful

-Once the Government Performance Logic Model and Logic Model are constructed, a more detailed and activity-oriented performance measurement system must be developed for day-to-day management purposes.
+Once the Government Performance Logic Model and Logic Model V are constructed, a more detailed and activity-oriented performance measurement system must be developed for day-to-day management purposes.
 The SMART Criteria are used to determine the usefulness, validity and accuracy of the performance measures to be used by the program at all levels.
 For a performance measure to be effective, it must be:

 1. Specific: The performance measure has to indicate exactly what result is expected so that the performance can be judged accurately.
 The specificity of the measure is aided by clear definitions and standards for data collection, standardization and reporting across program lines and among program employees involved in use of the measurement.

 2. Measurable: The intended result has to be something that can be measured and reported in quantitative and/or clear qualitative terms.
-This characteristic is achieved when programs set numeric targets or employ an evaluative approach that can ascertain in a definitive manner whether performance expectations have been met.
+This characteristic is achieved when programs set numeric targets or employ an evidence-based approach that can ascertain in a definitive manner whether performance expectations have been met.

-3. Accountable: The performance measure has to be “owned” by a specific program line or employee base to the degree that produced.
+3. Accountable: The performance measure has to be owned by a specific program line or employee base to the degree that produced.
 Accountability is more than clarifying who is charged with achieving the result; it requires that management has devised targets based on what reasonably can be produced by the program during a given period of time.
 Accountability cannot be achieved if targets are unreasonable from the start.